-Far too many times I see and/or hear from people who sink their time and money into small businesses that are losers.
+Far too many times people sink their time and money into small businesses that are losers.
 Why do they do it?
-Because they wanted to do a particular thing and forgot the basic law of business profitably - there has to be a market demand.
+Because they wanted to do a particular thing and forgot the basic law of business profitably; there has to be market demand.
 It doesn't matter if you're a supremely talented butcher if you set up your meat shop in a strictly vegetarian town!
-See How to Find and Master a Niche Market.

 Market research, is, as you saw in the previous point, the core of a business plan and a business plan is your best protection against business heartbreak.